tayerthiaggo/sharpenig_s2planetscope/README.md

 This repository proposes the automatization of the RGB-NIR sharpening and SWIR-1(2) sythesizing routine proposed by Li et al. (2020) as significant upgrade that makes it possible to easily and quickly sharpen many images or time series and removes the human factor, which can introduce error.
 The algorithm workflow is presented in the diagram below.

+In this study, we have applied the method proposed by Li et al. (2020) to sharpen Sentinel-2 with Planetscope images.
+We automatized and slightly changed Li et al. (2020) approach by using other tools as outlined below but with the same workflow.

 ---DIAGRAM JPG---

 All the details and tests are described in the article ------ .